The Sheltie FAQ

 Absolutely!
 Swimming is an excellent way to keep your Shetland Sheepdog fit, especially if she gets too lazy to run around.
 But it's also a great positive experience to give her as a puppy so she doesn't have the stress of fearing water her whole life.
 Cue lots of fun beach days or trips to the lake!

 Some Shelties love water, while others hate the wet stuff.
 It all comes down to positive exposure when they are young.
-Follow the steps laid out in my article Can Shelties Swim in The Water? to encourage your furball to swim.
+Follow the steps laid out in my article How to Teach Your Sheltie to Swim.
 It includes safety issues with smaller Shelties and gradual desensitization for water-fearing dogs.

 One Sheltie is pure joy.
 Two is double the fun!
 Having two dogs of the same breed means they play together, have the same energy levels, similar temperaments, and won't accidentally hurt each other during play (as opposed to, say, a Lab pouncing on a Pomeranian).
-As highly sensitive dogs, Shelties really don't like being left alone so having a companion dog to hang around with is much less stressful for them.
+As highly sensitive dogs, Shelties really don't like being left alone so having a companion dog to hang around with is much better for them.

 Here's a video of Piper and Howard hanging out together.
 We never really intended to get a second dog at the time we got Piper, it just sort of happened.
 But now we can't imagine life without him.
 Are two Shelties better than one?
 Undoubtedly, yes!

 It's a devastating truth that, in the US alone, a dog is euthanized every 10 seconds.
 That's 3 million dogs every year and it includes Shelties and Sheltie crosses.
 These dogs are unwanted pets who can't be placed in forever homes, and rescue shelters no longer have the resources to care for them.
 This situation is created by the unplanned mating of pets, stray animals, and unethical breeders.